lazarAdam/Airport-simulation/README.md

 # Airport-simulation
  A simple airport simultion using queue.
-This is a peronal class project
+This is a peronal class project.